Hot Flashes: A Warning Sign for Alzheimer’s

 While hot flashes alone cannot definitively diagnose Alzheimer’s, they may serve as a useful marker for further investigation.

-Diagnostic methods for early detection, such as cognitive assessments and brain imaging, can help healthcare professionals identify individuals at risk and initiate appropriate interventions.
+Diagnostic methods for early detection, such as and brain imaging, can help healthcare professionals identify individuals at risk and initiate appropriate interventions.

 Exploring the Link: Hormonal Changes and Alzheimer’s Risk